 Infants who exclusively breastfeed also require a vitamin D supplement as breastmilk is a poor source of this important vitamin.
 As well, individuals affected by Crohn’s disease or celiac disease may also be at risk for a vitamin D deficiency.

 To ensure adequate vitamin D intake, clients can rest assured that the meals provided by Mom’s Meals provide approximately one-third of the vitamin D intake recommended for one day.
-This makes it simple to enjoy delicious food that satisfies your hunger and taste AND helps you meet your need for vitamin D.
+This makes it simple and convenient to enjoy delicious food that satisfies your hunger and taste, and helps you meet your need for vitamin D.